katcipis/sophia/notes/books/coders-at-work.md

 ```

 The catch is that people usually don't want to think about the edge and error
-cases but we cant automate/abstract them (I'm looking at you Istio =P) because
+cases but we can't automate/abstract them (I'm looking at you Istio =P) because
 we can't even come to a consensus on how to handle them, it may even be
-a domain specific problem to define what to do.
-So abstracting away from
+a domain specific problem to define what to do (can't be generalized).

-the programmer the handling of edge cases and errors seems like
+So abstracting away from the programmer the handling of edge cases and
-a fundamentally bad idea.
+errors seems like a fundamentally bad idea.
+If it was possible it would
+allow more people to program, but it seems inherent to the activity
+of programming, at least if you want something that works =P.

 And here he talks about correctness, attention to detail and even thinking
 recursively: